AlejandroDeGuzman/AlejandroDeGuzman/README.md

 * Programming an HTTP web server, parser, and simple DBMS from scratch in C.
 * Creating a multiplayer turn-based tank game for the web.
-* Hobbies: bouldering, running, gym, origami, football, tennis, table tennis.
+* Hobbies: bouldering, running, gym, origami, football, tennis, table tennis, gaming.